Entering Class 2016-17 Onward

 Students with a cumulative GPA below 2.3 after the spring semester of their first year or in any semester afterwards will be academically dismissed and thus not eligible for financial aid.
 Academically dismissed students may petition for readmission and if accepted must petition for financial aid (see #7).

 First Year Probation

-Academic probation is reviewed after the full academic year (unlike financial aid which is reviewed after the next term).
+Academic probation is reviewed after each term.
 If a student has not met academic SAP after the second year of study, they will be dismissed and therefore will be ineligible for financial aid.

 5. Second Year Review

 Quantitative requirements at end of second year